Luxury cars fare poorly on new frontal crash test

 Small overlap crashes made up nearly a quarter of frontal crashes that caused serious injury or death, according to a 2009 study by the Institute, a nonprofit supported by auto insurers.

-Those models that fared the best in the test were the Acura TL built by Honda Motor Co (7267.T) and Volvo S60.
-Volvo is owned by China's Geely, parent of Geely Automotive Holdings Ltd (0175.HK).
+Those models that fared the best in the test were the Acura TL built by Honda Motor Co and Volvo S60.
+Volvo is owned by China's Geely, parent of Geely Automotive Holdings Ltd .

-One model, Nissan Motor Co's (7201.T) Infiniti G, earned an "acceptable."
-Four models snagged a "marginal" score: the Acura TSX, the BMW 3-Series (BMWG.DE), Ford Motor Co's (F.N) Lincoln MKZ and the Volkswagen CC.
+One model, Nissan Motor Co's Infiniti G, earned an "acceptable."
+Four models snagged a "marginal" score: the Acura TSX, the BMW 3-Series, Ford Motor Co's Lincoln MKZ and the Volkswagen CC.

 In the test, part of the car's front end hit a 5-foot rigid barrier at 40 miles per hour.
 The vehicles were rated in three areas: structural integrity, the effectiveness of the restraints and potential injuries.